bradkav/AntiparticleDM/analysis/README.md

 - `PlotContours_row.py`: Plot contours of discrimination significance for a given experimental ensemble.
 - `PlotContours_analytic.py`: Plot analytic estimate of discrepancy between Dirac and Majorana cross sections.
 - `PlotExposure.py`: Plot discrimination significance as a function of exposure for Ensembles A and D.
+- `PlotFundamentalCouplings.py `: Plot an illustration of the fundamental (Lagrangian-level) couplings which correspond to the regions where good discrimination is possible.
 - `PlotGridPoints.py `: Plot an illustration of the numbering of the grid points used in the plane (f, lambda_p/lambda_n).